 - Master of Arts in Organizational Leadership (MAOL), which is proud to partner with the Peace Corps’ Paul D. Coverdell Fellows program;

 - Master of Library and Information Science (MLIS), accredited by the American Library Association since January 2011; and

 - Three master’s degree programs in education, including curriculum and instruction, initial licensure and AM2, a largely online learning program for certified Montessori educators.

-- Coming in February 2014 is the St. Kate’s MBA, which will focus on healthcare and management to complement our strong programs in the Henrietta Schmoll School of Health.
+- The St. Kate's Master of Business Administration (MBA) focuses on healthcare and management, which complements our strong programs in the Henrietta Schmoll School of Health.